What is an actor?

 - Perform at your local theater

 Most directors ask for your resume and a headshot before starting auditions.
 Physical appearance is important to the acting industry where a character’s image and personality make a storyline come to life.
 Directors will look over an actor’s headshot to decide whether or not an applicant has the right “look” for the role.
 This also helps directors recommend you for other potential characters in the future.

 If you are friends with a professional photographer, they should be able to provide you with a quality headshot at a modest price.
 Otherwise, you should look up different photography studios nearby to get a professional headshot done for your future auditions.

 7. Develop your demo reel

-Once you get some experience on screen, it is important for actors to create a demo reel to highlight their acting career.
+Once you get some experience on screen, it is important to create a demo reel to highlight your acting career.
 A demo reel is a collection of short clips of an actor’s best performances to showcase their ability to act in different settings.
 Once you create a demo reel, you will need to send them to potential agents and casting calls to help be signed on by a talent agency and be considered for different parts.

 How to create a demo reel:

 - Pick four to five clips of your best on-screen performances.
 Each of these clips should be around 20 seconds long with the entire demo reel ranging from two to three minutes long.

 - It is important to begin your reel with your personal information, including your name, contact information, headshot, and a website if you have one.